kornelillyes/EDM/README.md

 1, The current somehow circulates back through the transformer from one resonant tank to the other, essentially shorting out internally through two resonant tanks and the primary coils.
 I don't think this can be the case as the Chinese paper got LLC to work.
 Also, SPICE simulations show otherwise.

 2, Hard to control somehow?
-I haven't worked out the feedback in detail but maybe the system is in fact hard to control IRL for some reason.
+I haven't worked out the feedback in detail but maybe the system is in fact hard to control IRL for some reason, for something I didn't take into account.
 This also seems unlikely bc. the Chinese paper, and SPICE.
+The open loop transfer function of this layout seems extremely simple to control.

 3, Somehow this layout is already patented.
 I tried to look and didn't find anything though.